 Multiple Myeloma Survival Rates and Life Expectancy by Hospital and Specialist

+Myeloma is considered to be a rare, complex, and historically believed to be an incurable cancer.
 This web site provided a listing of survival rates of Multiple Myeloma Specialists.
-If you are under the care of one these exceptional myeloma professionals, you are between 1.9 and 5.7 times more likely to survive 5 years.
+You will find you are between 1.9 and 5.7 times more likely to die in 5 years at the average SEER facility(Statistics developed by the National Cancer Institute) than if under the care of one of these exceptional myeloma professionals or under the care of a doctor considered to be a myeloma specialist.
+An explanation of the math is provided at the end of this home page.
 You will also find a more complete listing of myeloma specialists that may not have survival statistics listed here but have an excellent reputation if you click Specialists.
 This site also includes a Multiple Myeloma Blog with a few of the most viewed posts listed below.
 Just click on any of them to view the blog post.

 - Multiple Myeloma - Why Do People Beat the Average Myeloma Life Expectancy Prognosis?

-Multiple Myeloma is a blood cancer of the plasma cells(white blood cells found in the bone marrow) that requires treatment support from a skilled multiple myeloma specialist to provide you the best possible prognosis for the longest life expectancy.
+Multiple Myeloma Definition - Multiple Myeloma is a blood cancer of the plasma cells(white blood cells found in the bone marrow) that requires treatment support from a skilled multiple myeloma specialist to provide you the best possible prognosis for the longest life expectancy.
 This site provides the most relevant multiple myeloma survival rate statistics that can be found or developed to provide multiple myeloma patients with survival rates by hospital, specialist, and region.
 At a recent Myeloma Cure Panel Broadcast on Cure vs. Control the panel which consisted of four long term myeloma survivors, authors, bloggers, and myeloma advocates had two universal recommendations for long term survival and improved life expectancy.
+For a more detailed definition of myeloma, its symptoms, and an overview of treatments just click on SITE1 or SITE2.

 1. Having a multiple myeloma specialist on your team is critical to improve your life expectancy, and having one as your doctor or as a consult for second opinions provides your best chance of long term survival.
 You can find a multiple myeloma specialist on this site or by following some of the recommendations below or provided on the myeloma blog.